Reading Time: 6 minutes

 Infestations often encourage mold and mites, worsening the contamination.

-Signs of Infestation
+Signs of Sawtoothed Grain Beetle Infestation

-• Damaged packaging or fine food dust.
+• We find damaged packaging or fine food dust.

-• Tiny larvae visible inside food.
+• Tiny larvae visible on the food or even pupae.

 • Presence of beetles in cracks, cupboards, or around light sources.

-Control Methods
+Sawtoothed Grain Beetle Control Methods

-Household Control
+Household Saw Toothed Grain Beetle Control

-• Heating: Expose food to 55 °C (131 °F) for a few hours.
+• Heating: Expose the food to 55 °C (131 °F) for at least 30 minutes, making sure the heat reaches every part of the pile.

 Prevention in Homes